Dressing for the Christmas period – a guide for men with Alice Hare

 The Tattersall shirt: a Christmas staple

-There are few items of clothing as democratic, as unifying as the Tattersall shirt.
+There are few items of clothing as democratic, as unifying as the Tattersall shirt for men.
 You’re just as likely to spot one on a Duke as you are his gamekeeper, and for that, it has become the camouflage of the British countryside and the central component of a classic weekend uniform.
 Steeped in history, its name comes from Tattersalls Sales, a horse auctioneers founded in Suffolk in 1766 whose horses were paraded at sales in blankets in the same pattern we know today.
-And while it’s been on the scene since the 18th century, the Tattersall check is still working as hard as ever in the wardrobes of sartorially wise men in December 2024.
+And while it’s been on the scene since the 18th century, the Tattersall check is still working as hard as ever in the wardrobes of sartorially wise men in December 2025.